Max von Sydow Biography

 Date of Birth: April 10, 1929

-Known for his square face and dark voice, Max Von Sydow was born in Lund, located in southern Sweden, where he was raised in a middle-class family.
+Known for his deep voice, Max von Sydow was born in Lund, in southern Sweden, where he was raised in a middle-class family.
 A shy child, he chose acting as a way to better communicate with people.
 By the time he was 15, he and a friend attended the theatre to watch a production of A Midsummer's Night's Dream.
 Inspired by the performance, the two formed an amateur theatre group and performed a number of plays.

-In his more than 50 years in film, Von Sydow has performed in over 130 film and television productions.
-Married twice, he has two sons from his first marriage which ended in 1996, and two sons from his current marriage.
-He has lived in many countries around the world including the U.S., Italy, and France.
+In his more than 50 years in film, von Sydow performed in over 130 film and television productions.
+Married twice, he had two sons from his first marriage which ended in 1996, and two sons from his second marriage.
+He lived in many countries around the world including the U.S., Italy, and France.